toobstar/toobstar.github.io/content/posts/2024-08-27_cloud_maturity.md

 ## Focus Area 3: System Reliability Engineering (SRE)

 #### Why?
-This focus area probably requires the least explanation except to clarify that I have chosen to take a narrower intepretation than what [some definitions](https://en.wikipedia.org/wiki/Site_reliability_engineering) would describe.
+This focus area probably requires the least explanation except to clarify that I have chosen to take a narrower interpretation than what [some definitions](https://en.wikipedia.org/wiki/Site_reliability_engineering) would describe.
 Populated by Google, like DevOps, SRE can be a job title, an org unit, a program or initiative, or just a collection of practices or goals related to reliable service delivery.
-In this narrower intepretation the specification is simply defined as follows:
+In this narrower interpretation the specification is simply defined as follows:

 | Item         | Description                                                                                      |